 Location: on US-62, three miles east of Hollis

 The La Casa School was formed in 1925 by consolidating three schools: Mesquite, Star Valley, and Bearden.
 The first class graduated in 1928.
 The school closed in 1957.

-Located on US-62, three miles east of Hollis
+Location: on OK-30, seven miles north of Hollis

 The Ron School began in 1939 with the consolidation of schools at Dryden, McKnight, Metcalf, and Teacross.
 The last class graduated in 1964 when the school became part of the Hollis Public Schools.

 Location: on OK-9 in Vinson